getify/Functional-Light-JS/ch3.md

 // x:1 y:2 z:3
 ```

-Order doesn't matter anymore!
+Even with currying or partial application, order doesn't matter anymore!
 We can now specify which arguments we want in whatever sequence makes sense.
 No more `reverseArgs(..)` or other nuisances.
 Cool!

-**Tip:** If this style of function arguments seems useful or interesting to you, check out my coverage of the "FPO" library in Appendix C.

-#### Spreading Properties
+### Spreading Properties

 Unfortunately, we can only take advantage of currying with named arguments if we have control over the signature of `foo(..)` and define it to destructure its first parameter.
 What if we wanted to use this technique with a function that had its parameters indivdually listed (no parameter destructuring!), and we couldn't change that function signature?
 For example: